spacetimeengineer/mupy/README.md

 ## Note from the developer

 This package has grown too large for a single developer to responsibly maintain the system.
-Do not get me wrong, mupy works well, perhaps too well but it's just that it performs in every way I need it to do and so much more.
-This project had eveolved many times over where it began as a series of scripts which I used to automate small operations I was perfoming using 3D printers.
+Do not get me wrong, mupy works well, perhaps too well but it's just that it performs in every way I need it to do and so much more and it is becoming very complex.
+This project had evolved through many interations of insight and a need to develop bare metal algorithms it began as a series of scripts which I used to automate small operations I was perfoming using 3D printers.

 ### On 3D Printers
 3D printers are hailed by most for thier unmatched ability to give anybody the ability to manufacture a small quanitity of parts.